 About Me

 I am a graphic designer that loves to be bold.
 I focus on everything branding related, Art direction, brand identity, brand strategy, logo design, and/or marketing materials.
 Everything I do in life follows the motto "be phenomenal or be forgotten".
 I really think that is true!
-In terms of design, to stand out to your target audience you have to loud, unique, and unapologetic.
+In terms of design, to stand out to your target audience you have be to loud, unique, and unapologetic.

 Early Creativity